Wolfgang WOESS

 On politics

-In the meantime, Austria has disappeared from most international news, and there have been only few news flashes reporting that after only two and a half years, and a full year before the end of its term, the government had collapsed in autumn 2002 because of a major crisis within the Freedom Party.
+Subsequently, Austria has disappeared from most international news, and there have been only few news flashes reporting that after only two and a half years, and a full year before the end of its term, the government had collapsed in autumn 2002 because of a major crisis within the Freedom Party.
 Since 2003, the same coalition was back to power again, but with the Freedom Party down to 10% instead of the previous 27%.
-Since 2006, after the Freedom Party has disassembled in two pieces, they are no more represented in the government, and we are now back to the "big coalition" between Social and Christian Democrats, even though these two parties appear to hate each other profoundly.
+Since 2006, after the Freedom Party has disassembled in two pieces, they had been no more represented in the government, and we were back to the "big coalition" between Social and Christian Democrats, even though these two parties appear to hate each other profoundly.

 Back to table of contents.